kpassapk/blog/content/posts/literate2.md

 #+end_src
 ```

-We will explain how to get the =token= variable in a bit.
+We will explain how to get the `token` variable in a bit.
 The "chomp" function
 is from the [Emacs lisp cookbook][elisp-cookbook].
 Similar to the one in Perl,
 it removes leading and trailing whitespace.
-More in the notes section.

 The `save-login` function gets a token and saves it in a "header argument" with
 this format: